Streamliners for Answer Set Programming: Encodings

 \section{Encodings}

-This section illustrates the encodings used for the three domains studied in the paper; in particular, it provides an intuition for the meaning of the predicates appearing in the streamliners returned by our approach.
+This section illustrates the encodings used for the three domains studied in the paper.
+In particular, it provides an intuition for the meaning of the predicates appearing in the streamliners returned by our approach.

-\paragraph{\textbf{Partner Units Problem (PUP).}} The baseline PUP encoding is derived from Aschinger et al.\cite{DBLP:conf/cpaior/AschingerDFGJRT11} and is illustrated in Listing~\ref{lst:encPUP}.
-The instance provides atoms of the form \texttt{zone2sensor/2}, representing the bipartite input graph, and atoms of the form \texttt{comUnit/1} representing the ID of the (communication) units.
-Morevoer, the constants $\ucap$ and $\iucap$ are defined via the atom \texttt{maxElements(M)} with \texttt{M=}$\ucap$ and \texttt{maxPU(M)} with \texttt{M=}$\iucap$.
-The encoding then defines the assignments of units to zones via \texttt{unit2zone/2} and units to sensors via \texttt{unit2sensors/2}, as well as the condition for two units to be partners with atoms of the form \texttt{partnerunits/2}.
-The constraints introduced guarantee that the conditions specified in the problem hold.
+\paragraph{\textbf{Partner Units Problem (PUP).}} The baseline PUP encoding is derived from Aschinger et al.~\cite{DBLP:conf/cpaior/AschingerDFGJRT11} and is displayed in Listing~\ref{lst:encPUP}.
+A PUP instance provides atoms of the form \lstinline{zone2sensor/2}, representing the bipartite input graph, and atoms of the form \lstinline{comUnit/1} providing the IDs of the (communication) units.
+Morevoer, the constants $\ucap$ and $\iucap$ are defined via the atom \lstinline{maxElements(M)} with \lstinline{M}${}=\ucap$ and \lstinline{maxPU(M)} with \lstinline{M}${}=\iucap$.
+The encoding then defines the assignments of units to zones via \lstinline{unit2zone/2} and units to sensors via \lstinline{unit2sensors/2}, as well as the condition for two units to be adjacent with atoms of the form \lstinline{partnerunits/2}.
+Asserting respective constraints guarantees that the problem conditions hold.